-The Middlefield Group was established in 1979 and is a Specialty Investment Manager which creates investment products designed to balance risk and return to meet the demanding requirements of Financial Advisors and their clients.
+Middlefield was established in 1979 and is a Specialty Investment Manager which creates investment products designed to balance risk and return to meet the demanding requirements of Financial Advisors and their clients.
 These financial products include Exchange-Traded Funds, Mutual Funds, Private and Public Resource Funds, Split Share Corporations, Venture Capital Assets, TSX Publicly Traded Funds and Real Estate Investment Funds and Partnerships.

 Middlefield's investment team comprises portfolio managers, analysts and traders.
 While all of our investment products are designed and managed by Middlefield professionals, some involve strategic partnerships with other "best-in-class" firms that bring unique value to our product offerings.
-In 2014, we entered into an exclusive arrangement with SSR, LLC, based in Stamford, Connecticut.
-They provide specialized research into sectors of the economy such as Healthcare and Innovation Technology.
-SSR is an independent investment firm whose analysts have been highly ranked and are recognized as leaders in their respective fields.
+We have entered into exclusive arrangements with SSR Health LLC and Paul Sagawa LLC, based in Stamford, Connecticut.
+Together they provide specialized research into sectors of the economy such as Healthcare and Innovation Technology.
+Dr. Evans of SSR Health LLC and Paul Sagawa are independent investment analysts who have been highly ranked and are recognized as leaders in their respective fields.
 Their fundamental company level research is often non-consensus and provides guidance on overall portfolio construction and security selection.